Readit News logoReadit News

 > Insiders pronounce the χ of TeX as a Greek chi, not as an ‘x’, so that TeX rhymes with the word blecchhh.
 It’s the ‘ch’ sound in Scottish words like loch or German words like ach; it’s a Spanish ‘j’ and a Russian ‘kh’.
 When you say it correctly to your computer, the terminal may become slightly moist.

-quercusa · 5 months ago
+quercusa · a year ago

 > TeX rhymes with the word blecchhh